Thousands of low-cost homes empty in India despite urban shortage

 About 164,000 low-cost homes built under previous schemes are vacant, according to a housing ministry official.

-“There is a process to allot them, and that takes time,” said the official, who asked not be named, as he is not authorised to speak to the media.
+“There is a process to allot them, and that takes time,” said the official, who asked not be named, as he is not authorized to speak to the media.

 “We have been pushing state governments to allot these homes at the earliest, and we are focused on meeting the mission target.”